Minimal models for K\"ahler threefolds: The dual K ahler cone

-\begin{definition} Let $X$ be a normal compact complex space.
-Then $N_1(X)$ is the vector space of real closed currents of bidimension $(1,1)$ modulo the following equivalence relation: $T_1 \sim T_2 $ if and only if for all real closed $(1,1)$-forms $\eta$. \end{definition}
+\begin{definition} Let $X$ be a normal compact complex space in class $\mathcal C.$ We define $N_1(X) $ to be the vector space of real closed currents of bidimension $(1,1)$ modulo the following equivalence relation: $ T_1 \equiv T_2 $ if and only if

+for all real closed $(1,1)$-forms $\eta$ with local potentials. \\ We define $\NAX \subset N_1(X)$ to be the closed cone generated by the classes of positive closed currents.
+We define the Mori cone

+as the closure of the cone generated by the currents of integration $T_C$ where $C \subset X$ is an irreducible curve. \end{definition}